U.S. flag

 Disease or Syndrome

-Autosomal recessive spinocerebellar ataxia-2 is an neurologic disorder characterized by onset of impaired motor development and ataxic gait in early childhood.
+Autosomal recessive spinocerebellar ataxia-2 (SCAR2) is a neurologic disorder characterized by onset of impaired motor development and ataxic gait in early childhood.
 Additional features often include loss of fine motor skills, dysarthria, nystagmus, cerebellar signs, and delayed cognitive development with intellectual disability.
 Brain imaging shows cerebellar atrophy.
 Overall, the disorder is non- or slowly progressive, with survival into adulthood (summary by Jobling et al., 2015).

 Cerebellar ataxia with neuropathy and bilateral vestibular areflexia syndrome